AstroSnail/apexctl/README.md

 Color specification:
   Up to 5 colors can be specified.
   For the Apex, they set south, east, north, west and logo zones in that order.
-  For the Apex RAW, only the first is functional.
+  This command is not functional in the Apex RAW.
   The formats are case-insensitive.

   Format   Example  Meaning